Current Exhibition · Gstaad, Switzerland

 Market attribution is provided by Hammer Index.

 Catalogue texts are prepared independently of commercial considerations.
-No works in the gallery's exhibitions have been offered for sale during their run.
+No works in the gallery's exhibitions are offered for sale during their run.
+Pricing enquiries are addressed separately and privately.

 Press Highlight · December 2024